Radiative corrections to the forward-backward asymmetry in $e^+e^-\to\pi^+\pi^-$: Numerical analysis

 Our numerical results for the corrections $\delta$ are shown in Figs.~\ref{fig:numerics} and~\ref{fig:numerics_2d}, where in all cases the terms proportional to $\log\frac{\lambda^2}{4\Delta^2}$ and $\log\frac{\lambda^2}{s}$, respectively, are dropped.
 In addition to the separate curves for the pole--pole, pole--dispersive, and dispersive--dispersive contributions, we also show the quantity $\delta_\text{FF}$, which was defined in Ref.~\cite{Ignatov:2022iou} as the total minus the point-like virtual correction.
 We also include the GVMD model from the same reference (in the variant using a single Breit--Wigner function for the $\rho(770)$), and, in Fig.~\ref{fig:numerics}, choose the same fixed parameters ($z=\cos(1)$ and $\sqrt{s}=0.75\GeV$, respectively) to facilitate the comparison.
 Figure~\ref{fig:numerics_2d} shows our results for $\delta_\text{FF}$ as a function of both $\sqrt{s}$ and $z$.

 The main observation is that we confirm significant departures from the point-like approximation, which, as remarked in the previous section, are a remnant of the intricate manner how IR singularities cancel in the sum of real and virtual contributions for a general VFF.
 In particular, while the pole--pole piece remains small and actually stays close to the point-like result, the pole--dispersive correction receives a large enhancement in the vicinity of the $\rho$ resonance.
-The exact shape does differ when compared to the GVMD approximation, but the overall size of the effect seems to be captured correctly by the model.
+The result is remarkably close to the GVMD approximation, much better than could be expected in view of its non-analytic nature.
 Finally, we find that the dispersive--dispersive contributions are negligible below $1\GeV$, supporting the expectation that the most important radiative corrections are the ones that display some form of IR enhancement.